Britton Chance Jr.: 1970 America's Cup

 In 1969, Chance designed an America's Cup sailboat for yachtsman Ted Turner of Atlanta.
 However, that yacht was not built because its construction cost of $1 million was more than Turner's syndicate could afford.

-In January 1970, French industrialist Baron Marcel Bich hired Chance to develop a twelve-meter "trial horse" for a French team from Yacht Club d'Hyeres, which was preparing to challenge the Intrepid, the 1967 America's Cup winner.
+In January 1970, French industrialist Baron Marcel Bich hired Chance to develop a twelve-meter "trial horse" for a French team from Yacht Club d'Hyères, which was preparing to challenge the Intrepid, the 1967 America's Cup winner.
 With access to Bich's fortune from Bic pens, Chance noted, "Economic limitations were imposed only by the cost-effectiveness studies that we made."
 Chance's design was built by Hermann Eggerin in Neuchâtel, Switzerland, starting in June 1970.
 Yet, he still called upon former associates in the United States—Ted Hood and Lowell North made the sails, Bob Derecktor in Mamaroneck made the mast, and Barient of California fabricated special winches.
 His engineering and use of new metals reduced weight.
 Another of his innovations for the French was to make the test yacht smaller so that it could be operated by a crew of ten, instead of the usual eleven.
 He also placed the helmsman more forward.
 When it was completed in August 1970, Bich chose the name Chancegger as a combination of the surnames of designer and maker.
 Louis Noverraz, a European racing skipper said, "Chancegger is fast—very fast—and very sensitive on the helm."
 However, the Chancegger could only be used to test innovations; the rules of America's Cup say, "The competing yacht and its components must originate in the country making the challenge."

 Although he was criticized by some for working for a foreign team, Chance had not yet designed a 12-meter ship and wanted "to use the experience to help him build an even better boat for the United States.
 He said, "My own attitude is that if the French had won America's Cup, the New York Yacht Club could only have blamed itself for not ordering a new boat from me."
 In fact, Chance was hired by Bill Flicker, a member of the New York Yacht Club, as the lead designer to improve the Intrepid for the America's Cup trials.
 Before beginning his work on Intrepid, Chance formally ended his association with Bich's project.